Picture of the penis

 - Urethritis.
 Inflammation or infection of the urethra, often causing pain with urination and penis discharge.
 Gonorrhoea and chlamydia are common causes.

 - Gonorrhoea.
 The bacteria Neisseria gonorrhoeae infects the penis during sex, causing urethritis.
-Most cases of gonorrhoea in men cause symptoms of penis pain or discharge.
+Most cases of gonorrhoea in men cause symptoms of penis pain and/or discharge.

 - Chlamydia.
 A bacterium that can infect the penis through sex, causing urethritis.
 Around 50% of chlamydia cases in men cause no symptoms.